OWASP/www-project-noir/index.md

 tags: noir owasp-noir sast dast attack-surface endpoint
 level: 2
 type: code
-pitch: An open-source project that identifies attack surfaces to enhance whitebox security testing and security pipelines.
+pitch: A hybrid static and AI-driven analyzer that detects every endpoint in your codebase, from shadow APIs to standard routes.

 ---